goynang/noonoo/README.md

 * Inter-element communication (some kind of shared scope thing?) - classic e.g. filter and list
 * Caching?!?
 How (for e.g.) avoid going to CRM API on every page load?
 * How allow elements to do more than just display content?
 How allow input? e.g. update user details form
+* Allow env settings for DB config etc.

 Woe
 ---

 Need a much better way of wiring interface elements that allow you to change the state of the page to the things that are affected by them.
 Otherwise it will become a big jumble of jQuery selectors to keep everything in sync - if it isn't already.
 Is there way react.js could help (or something similar)?

+Component
+    server side
+        persist state
+        load state
+        render
+        publish state changes (to listening clients)
+    client side
+        instantiate
+        render (AJAX proxy to server render OR client side template stuff?) handle inspector based state changes
+        trigger persist state
+        subscribe to state changes (from server side)

+Client change <-> Server <-> Other clients

+Inspector -> re-render (client or server side?) -> component Component -> save state (server side) -> update inspector

+Local data proxy for state (push to server to publish changes?)

+THOUGHTS...

+Component DIR structure

+my-great-component
+    model.rb
+    view.erb
+    model.js
+    inspect.erb

+model.rb

+module NooNoo
+  module Components
+    class Menu
+      def self.render
+          ...
+          {page: page, component: component, xxx: yyyy}
+      end
+    end
+  end
+end

+view.erb

+<div data-prop-foo="<%= xxx.some_prop %>" itemprop="content"><%= xxx.content %></div>

+implied data model

+foo=
+content=

+Need to update JS page serialiser to allow for data-prop-* attributes.

+Make it only serialise data-prop-* and itemprop values.
+Whitelist!

+Global XHR route to allow server side rendering of components for injection into page

+1. Change inspector value
+2. Pass arguments to server (data-props and itemprops)
+3. Save state in database (patch the page document)
+4. Get HTML fragment back
+5. Inject into page replacing original

+Maybe defer page saves until push big "publish changes" button (so can work in draft?).

+How about something like "submit changes" as well for pushing through workflow?

+How deal with people not pushing one of those buttons and just (accidently?) leaving page (nag alert?)?

+Will XHR be quick enough on inspector change (or too many XHRs if several fields in inspector)?

+Can a component state if needs server side render and only use client side when safe to do so?

+When OK to relay on "update" button rather than real time rendering?